NataliaHaronitou/My-Data-Science-Projects/README.md

 Visualizing Earnings Based On College Majors

-In this guided project, I'll explore how using the pandas plotting functionality along with the Jupyter notebook interface allows exploring data quickly using visualizations.
+In this project, I'll explore how using the pandas plotting functionality along with the Jupyter notebook interface allows exploring data quickly using visualizations.

 I'll be working with a dataset on the job outcomes of students who graduated from college between 2010 and 2012.
 The original data on job outcomes was released by American Community Survey, which conducts surveys and aggregates the data.
 FiveThirtyEight cleaned the dataset and released it on their Github repo.